 Date Available: 08/15/2018

 Job Summary: This position requires a valid Alaska certificate and is represented by the Anchorage Education Association (AEA) union.
-The number of work days is established and salary is based upon the AEA negotiated pay scale.
-Positions which are .50 to 1.0 FTE are in the Alaska Teachers' Retirement System (TRS), positions which are .40 to .49 FTE are in the Alaska Public Employees' Retirement System (PERS).
+The number of workdays is established and salary is based upon the AEA negotiated pay scale.
+Information on both can be found online.
+This position may have a flexible work calendar which may include duty days during summer, winter or spring breaks, with equivalent time off during the regular school year as mutually agreed upon by the employee and supervisor.
+Positions which are .50 to 1.0 FTE are in the Alaska Teachers’ Retirement System (TRS), positions which are .40 to .49 FTE are in the Alaska Public Employee Retirement System (PERS).
 Positions which are .39 FTE or less are not eligible for participation in either Alaska retirement system.

 Job Requirements: The following are required:

 - Valid Alaska initial, professional, or master teaching certificate

 - Five (5) or more years of successful elementary public school teaching

 - Evidence of the following skills and abilities:

 - Demonstrated leadership qualities and strong interpersonal skills, including giving and receiving constructive feedback.

 - Ability to establish and maintain effective relationships with teachers and administrators.

 - Experience in development, preparation, and presentation of professional development in a variety of formats.